weirdoYun/CLMS/README.md

 ## Datasets Preparation

-"To configure the options for training the model, it is essential to specify the paths in the options/base_options.py file.
-The following settings are crucial for training:
-targetLibPath: Path to the training dataset in the target domain.
-augLibPath: Path to the dataset in the augmented domain."
+ - It is necessary to set the paths for the training data required for training the model in the options/base_options.py file.
+Set the path for the target domain training dataset in the `targetLibPath` field of `options/base_options`, and specify the path for the augmented domain dataset in the `augLibPath` field.
  -  **Format of Target Domain Training Set Files:**

     -   Files in `targetLibPath` are of type `.pt`.